 Introduced to North America from Eurasia.

 Why is it a problem?

-Like most invasive plants on the Top 20 list for the region, Russian olive replaces native plants in high quality natural areas, which in turn reduces critical food resources for birds, butterflies, and other wild creatures.
+Like most invasive plants, Russian olive replaces native plants in high quality natural areas, which in turn reduces critical food resources for birds, butterflies, and other wild creatures.
 Although it does provide a healthy supply of late season berries, Russain olive does not sustain insect populations during the growing season that songbirds require for their nestlings to survive to adulthood.

 What does Russian olive look like?